evyncke/opsec-probe-attribution/draft-ietf-opsec-probe-attribution.md

 Active measurements at Internet-scale can target either collaborating parties or non-collaborating ones.
 Such measurements include {{LARGE_SCALE}} and {{?RFC7872}}.

-Sending unsolicited probes should obviously be done at a rate low enough to avoid wasting other parties resources.
+Sending unsolicited probes should obviously be done at a rate low enough to not unduly impact the other parties resources.
 But even at a low rate, those probes could trigger an alarm that will request some investigation by either the party receiving the probe (i.e., when the probe destination address is one address assigned to the receiving party) or by a third party having some devices where those probes are transiting (e.g., an Internet transit router).

 This document suggests a couple of simple techniques allowing any party or organization to understand: